SethuRamanOmanakuttan/MemExplorer/README.md

     }

 ```
-The user is free to add or modify the data according to their convenience.
-The program use this file in order to connect ot various networks and their nodes.
-So,while editing, make sure that
+The program use this file in order to connect to various networks and their nodes.
+So,while editing the file, make sure that

   * You don't change the name of the file
   * you don't change the location of the file